Financial Samurai

 Spoiled Or Clueless?
 Try Working Minimum Wage Jobs

 Are you spoiled or clueless?
 Are you taking your beautiful life for granted?
 If you are, then try working minimum wage jobs.
 Better yet, work a minimum wage service job as an adult.
-You’ll eradicate your feelings of entitlement if you do!
+Once you do, you'll eradicate your feelings of entitlement!

-For many, life is on extreme hard mode now with the coronavirus pandemic.
+For many, life went on extreme hard mode with the coronavirus pandemic.
 However, we should also spend more time being appreciative with what we have and the people around us.

 Growing Up As A Spoiled Or Clueless Kid